Graph States and the Variety of Principal Minors: Stabilizer states and their orbits under

 that is the element obtained by permuting via $\sigma$ the tensor entries of $|\phi\rangle$.
-Actually, this is precisely the action we should expect: indeed, $\frak S_n$ acts on a stabilizer-state group by permuting both its generators and their tensor entries, but the eigenvector is invariant under the permutation of the generators, so the only non-trivial action is the one permuting its tensor entries.
+Notice that this is precisely the one we should expect: indeed, $\frak S_n$ acts on a maximal stabilizer group by permuting both its generators and their tensor entries, but the eigenvector is invariant under reordering of the generators, so the only non-trivial action is the one permuting the tensor entries.